grueproof/teamcharter/TeamCharterWorkshop.md

 Put the core values on a single sheet and put them up where they can be referenced during the charter drafting phase.

-## Part Nine: Putting It All Together; The Charter Drafting Phase
+## Part Eight: Putting It All Together; The Charter Drafting Phase

 ### Writing a purpose statement